frankiegillis/frankiegillis.github.io/index.md

 I also contribute to the Digraphs package for GAP.
 Here's an explanatory [note](pdfs/Is2EdgeTransitive.pdf) on the function Is2EdgeTransitive.

-In summer 2026, I'll be going to Boston, MA to teach HTML, CSS and web design principles with the [Timothy Smith Network](https://timothysmithnetwork.org/) as part of my second summer with Laidlaw.
+In summer 2026, I'll be going to Boston MA to teach HTML, CSS and web design principles with the [Timothy Smith Network](https://timothysmithnetwork.org/) as part of my second summer with Laidlaw.
 I also plan to complete another research project in Pure Mathematics.

 For the things I've done, see my [CV](pdfs/CV.pdf) or my [LinkedIn](https://www.linkedin.com/in/frankie-gillis/).